HoloLabInc/ProjectSpirare-for-Unity/unity/SpirareBrowser-ARFoundation-Immersal/README.md

 ## Project Setup

 Download the Immersal SDK Core unitypackage from the [developer portal](https://developers.immersal.com) and import it.
+The tested version is Immseral SDK v1.20.0.

 ## Usage